MicrosoftLearning/mslearn-fabric/Instructions/Labs/00-lakehouse.md

 In this exercise, you have created a lakehouse and imported data into it.
 You've seen how a lakehouse consists of files stored in a OneLake data store, some of which are used to store the data for managed tables.

 ---
 *Possibly extend this to include working with a dataset so students see the point of defining tables in a lakehouse to support Power BI reporting.
-There seem to be some issues at the moment though - the default dataset doesn't seem to include the latest table and there's no obvious way to force it to refresh, and creating a new dataset results in a server error*
+There seem to be some issues at the moment though - the default dataset doesn't seem to include the latest table and there's no obvious way to force it to refresh, and creating a new dataset results in a server error.*

+*If so, we might want to normalize the CSV data so that there's a product key relationship between products and salesorders*

 ---